 The transparency attributes of an object, group or layer are as follows:

 - The object transparency mask assigns a non-uniform transparency to an object, group or layer.
 The non-uniform transparency can be as simple as a gradient with a set of transparency levels and shape, a mesh, a pattern or noise fill, or an arbitrary group of objects creating a detailed image of the transparency levels at various locations.
-The transparency mask can be selected in the Transparency panel, but it can be set and modified in the Object Style and Layers panels as well.
+The transparency mask can be selected in the Transparency panel, but it can be set and modified in the Appearance and Layers panels as well.
 The transparency masks types can be edited interactively using various tools.

 - The object blending mode sets a combination mode used to merge the backdrop colors with the object colors.
 The blend mode can be selected in the Transparency panel, or in the object options.